Jeznar/GitRepo/jez-lib/readme.md

 * My Functions need to be embedded in a relevant class (jez, in my case)
 * Function declarations are written a bit differently.
 A *normal* declaration like, `async function pickFromListArray(...)`, becomes `static async pickFromListArray(...)`.

 The small bundle of files that make up this module need to be paced on the server in the `data/modules/jez-lib` subdirectory.
-FoundryVTT ust be restarted after placing the files.
+FoundryVTT must be restarted after placing the files.
 The module should then appear and be able to be activated in whatever world.
 Of course, it doesn't do anything by itself, as it is just a set of functions that I like to leverage.

 ## Functions in this Module